fgdcgov/sdi/docs/source/sdiframework/01sdiintroduction.rst

 Place-Based Services for an Evolving World

 Using spatial data, tools, and models to understand our ever-evolving world provides a worldwide recognized value.
-Place-based information is stimulating a local to global trillion dollar industry, bringing new jobs, transforming organizations, and spurring market competition.
+Place-based information is stimulating a local to global trillion-dollar industry, bringing new jobs, transforming organizations, and spurring market competition.
 Our Nation is a global leader in the creation and dissemination of place-based assets and information.